jaxl-innovations-private-limited/jaxl-ivr-confirmation-bot/README.md

 This gives you structured access to transcribed speech segments during the call — ideal for building bots that listen, understand, and respond in real-time.

 By combining `--stream`, `--transcribe`, and `--conversational`, you can build end-to-end conversational AI bots using your favorite models, frameworks, or pipelines — all powered by [Jaxl](https://jaxl.com).

+### 🗒️ Notes on Using async and sync Callbacks Together

+> This behavior will be streamlined in future versions.

+When building your IVR plugin, you’ll need to implement both sync and async callbacks.
+It's important to note that these are executed in separate runtime contexts:

+- sync callbacks are triggered via the HTTP service.
+- async callbacks are triggered via the WebSocket service.

+Because of this separation, any local state (e.g., instance variables) set within a sync method will not be accessible inside async methods — and vice versa.
+To share state between sync and async contexts, consider one of the following:

+- Use shared memory primitives from Python's multiprocessing module, like Value, Array, or Manager.
+- Use an external store such as Redis to maintain shared state.

+This pattern will allow consistent state management across both execution flows until a unified model is introduced.

 ## 💬 Need Help?